Rodyavit/School_project/SQL_project/French_music_project/README.md

 # French Music Project
 The aim of this project was to create a databse design with a precise topic (French Music in this case) then run queries.

-Here is a schema of my databse design:
+Here is a schema of my database design: